-History aside, why the name “turkey”, why not Spain? or China?
-And to complicate matters more dinde in France?
+Why the name "turkey", why not Spain? or China?
+To complicate matters more dinde in France?
 The latter might be easier to explain.
-In French, dinde is a contraction for the phrase poulet d’Inde (chicken from India).
-The name can certainly be related to the early explorers’ belief that they had reached India, when in reality they had landed in the Americas.
+In French, dinde is a contraction for the phrase poulet d'Inde (chicken from India).
+The name can certainly be related to the early explorers' belief that they had reached India, when in reality they had landed in the Americas.

 In France, turkeys were a very important part of the royal menagerie.
 So important were they, that there was an individual assigned expressly to their care; his title: Captain of the Royal Turkeys.
 I hope he had no self esteem issues.

-Arroz con pavo makes for a great easy weeknight meal.
 Its a great and different way to use leftover turkey.
 For arroz con pavo I use the same recaito and sofrito that I use for arroz con pollo.
 I really think that arroz con pavo will give you a new reason to love turkey.
 If you are hosting, you just might want to hoard all that turkey meat this year.
-If you are a guest, you might want to beg for a doggie bag.
+As a guest, you might want to beg for a doggie bag.

 If you love the flavors of Latin American food here are some easy dishes to make at home.
 Bookmark these for later or pin them on Pinterest.